DaBluePiano/KidsCollab/content/index.md

 ---
 title: Welcome to Quartz
 ---

-This is a blank Quartz installation.
+This is KidsCollab beta
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+The stable version is at
+sites.google.com/view/kidscollab

+:D